Dance Central 3: Characters

 Most characters have two alternative outfits that can be unlocked by leveling up, one being their Crew Look from their appearances in previous Dance Central games and the other being their DCI Agent outfit.
-Additionally, most characters who appeared in the first Dance Central game have an extra DC Classic outfit based on their appearances in said game.
+Additionally, most characters who appeared in the first Dance Central game have an extra DC Classic outfit based on their appearances in that game.

 Soundtrack

 Songs

 The following 46 songs appear on the Dance Central 3 disc.